 If you’re looking for more vegan recipes, I’ve got you covered:

-Tag me on Instagram @thediscountvegan and hashtag #thediscountvegan or #thediscountveganrecipes if you recreate this pasta dough.
+Tag me on Instagram @thediscountvegan and hashtag #thediscountvegan or #thediscountveganrecipes if you recreate these pancakes.
 I can’t wait to see your photos!